Kdossal/PHP2650-FinalProj/index.md

 ## **The Simulation**

 The goal of our project is to create an agent that can take in a state containing a patient’s medical information, which includes their vitals and basic demographic information, as well as which stage of sepsis they are in, and take actions to stabilize them.
 We simulate patients with randomly assigned vitals, sex, and age.
-Then, depending on which stage of sepsis they are randomly assigned to, we update their vitals based on real-world documentation of how their body responds to being in a particular stage of sepsis.
+Then, depending on which stage of sepsis they are randomly assigned to, we update their vitals based on real-world documentation.
 [7]

 The agent has five treatment options to choose from, which were determined from common treatments for sepsis.
 [8] These include antipyretics, antibiotics, administration of fluids, vasopressors, and oxygen therapy.
 We programmed our patient simulation to update a patient’s vitals after an action is taken by the agent based on how the human body typically reacts to these treatments, and what stage of sepsis the patient is in.
 There is a degree of fiction in how these numbers were generated since it is impossible to model how each person will react to a given treatment *a priori*.
 To account for this randomness in how people respond to treatment, we program the simulation to update a patient’s vitals using a randomly generated number from a set of feasible values for which vitals could be updated.
 To make this more concrete, if a given patient is treated with an antipyretic, for example, we program the simulator to reduce their temperature value by a random number generated from the range 1 to 2 Celsius.
 The ranges for treatments were determined based on typical effects on patient vitals as well as a degree of creative license.

 After each treatment, the simulation checks the vitals of the patient and what stage of sepsis they were in in the previous time-step and updates their diagnosis accordingly.
 The criteria for updating a diagnosis were drawn from the medical literature to reflect how real-world diagnoses of the various stages of sepsis are made.
 [9] Given this updated state of the patient, the agent is given a reward.
-If the patient is alive and healthy (sepsis stage “0”), the agent gets a reward of 10.
+If the patient is alive and stablized, the agent gets a reward of 10.
 If the patient is alive but still in one of the stages of sepsis, the model gets a reward of -1.
 If the patient passes away, the model gets a reward of -10.
 Using the loss function shown previously, the weights in the agent model are then updated, the results of the current epoch are stored in the memory, and the model begins the next epoch.

 ## **Creating the Model**